-CHO (sex: female) and HEK (sex: female) cells referred to in this work are CHO K1 cells genomically integrated with expression of eYFP and a Bxb1 integration site at the AAVS1 locus and HEK293FT genomically integrated with expression of eYFP and a Bxb1 integration site at the Rosa B1 locus, obtained from Duportet et al36.
-Cells were cultured at 37°C and 5% CO2 in Dulbecco's Modified Eagle Media supplemented with 10% fetal bovine serum and 1% non-essential amino acids.
-To make them fluoresce blue, Bxb1 CHO cells were co-transfected with 300ng of a pHef1a-tagBFP plasmid with a Bxb1 recognition site and puromycin resistance gene and 300ng of Bxb1 expression vector.
-Puromycin was added 3 days after transfection and puro selection continued for approximately two weeks, during which media was changed and cells were passaged as needed.
-The HEK cells obtained from Duportet et al^{Error!
-Bookmark not defined.} expressed eYFP, and were used without further modification.
+CHO (sex: female) and HEK (sex: female) cells referred to in this work are CHO K1 cells genomically integrated with the expression of EYFP and a Bxb1 integration site at the AAVS1 locus and HEK293FT genomically integrated with the expression of EYFP and a Bxb1 integration site at the Rosa B1 locus, obtained from Duportet et al. 36 Cells were cultured at 37°C and 5% CO2 in Dulbecco's modified Eagle's medium supplemented with 10% fetal bovine serum and 1% non-essential amino acids.
+To make them fluoresce blue, Bxb1 CHO cells were co-transfected with 300 ng of a phEF1a-TagBFP plasmid with a Bxb1 recognition site and puromycin resistance gene and 300 ng of Bxb1 expression vector.
+Puromycin was added 3 days after transfection and puro selection continued for ~2 weeks, during which time the media were changed and cells were passaged as needed.
+The HEK cells obtained from Duportet et al. 36 expressed EYFP, and were used without further modification.